bdintelligence20/bcc/deployment-guide.md

   2. Then we hit a file size limit (32MB) in App Engine Standard environment, as our JAR files were over 140MB.
   3. We tried Java 8 in App Engine Flexible environment, but it's no longer supported.
   4. We then tried Java 11 in App Engine Flexible environment, but it's also no longer supported.
-  5. Finally, we encountered a Lombok compatibility issue with Java 17.
+  5. We encountered a Lombok compatibility issue with Java 17.
+  6. Finally, we had to fix code that was using internal Java APIs that are no longer accessible in Java 17.

   The solution was to:
   - Switch to App Engine Flexible environment to handle the large JAR files